Dice and Ice 2012

-The Vancouver Canucks’ signature fundraising event, presented by HSBC is hosted by the Canucks for Kids Fund.
+The Vancouver Canucks’ signature fundraising event is hosted by the Canucks for Kids Fund.
 Every Canuck, their families, management, coaches and Canucks Alumni were in attendance.

 The evening opened with players working tables at the Canucks Casino, dealing blackjack – ‘Canucks Bucks’ the currency of choice.